bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-12-28-newsletter.md

 {:#bip70}
-As part of the OpenSSL removal, Bitcoin Core deprecated its support for the [BIP70][] payment protocol in version 0.18, and later completely removed its support in version 0.19.
+As part of the OpenSSL removal, Bitcoin Core deprecated its support for the [BIP70][] payment protocol in version 0.18, and later disabled support by default in version 0.19.
 This decision was [supported][ceo bitpay] by the CEO of one of the few companies that continued to use BIP70 in 2019.